atlassian/jira-cloud-for-sketch/README.md

 `bitbucket-pipelines.yml` and `bitbucket-pipelines.sh` for details.
 Builds are automatically uploaded to S3:

-- https://s3-us-west-2.amazonaws.com/atlassian-sketch-plugin/atlassian.sketchplugin-latest.zip is the tip of `master`
+- https://s3-us-west-2.amazonaws.com/atlassian-sketch-plugin/jira.sketchplugin-latest.zip is the tip of `master`
-- https://s3-us-west-2.amazonaws.com/atlassian-sketch-plugin/atlassian.sketchplugin-release.zip is the latest tag
+- https://s3-us-west-2.amazonaws.com/atlassian-sketch-plugin/jira.sketchplugin-release.zip is the latest tag
-- https://s3-us-west-2.amazonaws.com/atlassian-sketch-plugin/atlassian.sketchplugin-{TAG}.zip is a particular tag
+- https://s3-us-west-2.amazonaws.com/atlassian-sketch-plugin/jira.sketchplugin-{TAG}.zip is a particular tag
-- https://s3-us-west-2.amazonaws.com/atlassian-sketch-plugin/atlassian.sketchplugin-{SHA}.zip is a particular commit
+- https://s3-us-west-2.amazonaws.com/atlassian-sketch-plugin/jira.sketchplugin-{SHA}.zip is a particular commit

 The build environment is defined by the `Dockerfile` in the repository root.

-If you want to cut your own build to send to a friend, simply run `skpm build` (or `./build.sh` if you've modified any Objective-C files) and then zip the `atlassian.sketchplugin` directory.
+If you want to cut your own build to send to a friend, simply run `skpm build` (or `./build.sh` if you've modified any Objective-C files) and then zip the `jira.sketchplugin` directory.

 ## Architecture

 ### Frontend/Backend

-The plugin 'backend' uses [CocoaScript] to implement Sketch commands, store user preferences, make requests to Jira, add controls to the Sketch UI, and spawn Cocoa `NSPanel`s and `WebView`s that render the 'frontend'.
+The plugin 'backend' uses [CocoaScript] to implement Sketch commands, store user preferences, make requests to JIRA, add controls to the Sketch UI, and spawn Cocoa `NSPanel`s and `WebView`s that render the 'frontend'.
 The frontend is client-side JavaScript that runs in a `WebView` (that is, Safari) context.
 'Backend' and 'frontend' are in quotes because they aren't a traditional